 We were surprised to find that our favorite feature on the camera turned out to be the three customizable buttons on the back and top of the A7.
 These user-defined buttons can be assigned to do anything that the camera’s internal menu offers—from changing the quality of your photographs to toggling the color of the focus peaking from yellow to blue.
 We found that these buttons seriously cut down on the typical time we would spend thumbing through the menu system on DSLRs.

-Though the A7 is as small as some point-and-shoot cameras, Sony still found a way to include all of the inputs and outputs that any cinematographer would expect while looking for quality digital imaging in a professional camera.the A7 can also transfer images to a phone, tablet, or computer over Wi-Fi more than made up for this shortcoming.
+Though the A7 is as small as some point-and-shoot cameras, Sony still found a way to include all of the inputs and outputs that any cinematographer would expect while looking for quality digital imaging in a professional camera.

 The Wi-Fi feature on the A7 pairs with Sony’s PlayMemories application on your computer or mobile device.
 The application is restricted to photo mode only, but allows you to change the exposure, image size, and focus remotely without even touching the camera.
 In addition, the PlayMemories application also includes new features for the camera’s firmware, such as a useful time-lapse function and a color grading application.
 We did feel that it was a bit awkward to have to purchase these functions from the PlayMemories application, but we found the features to be more than worth the purchase price.